tbenst/eye-candy/README.md

 update to koa-socket-2

 ### video
+- Always save video
+- support client-side image specification

+### BUGS
-- Reset does not clear previous saved frames!! will instead be concatenated on next run it seems..reproduce by 1. running save-video 2. reset 3. another save-video
+- Reset does not clear previous saved frames on server!! will instead be concatenated on next run it seems..reproduce by 1. running save-video 2. reset 3. another save-video
-- choose start time
+- start time does not work
     - need to serve videos with nginx for media fragment URI support: https://www.digitalocean.com/community/tutorials/how-to-secure-a-containerized-node-js-application-with-nginx-let-s-encrypt-and-docker-compose
-- Always save video
+- initial img render does not calculate properly for fixationPoint = undefined

 ## minified src:
 https://github.com/ramda/ramda/blob/master/dist/ramda.min.js